Causal Modelling of Cryptocurrency Price Movements Using Discretisation-Aware Bayesian Networks: Introduction

+Despite growing interest in understanding cryptocurrency price drivers and forecasting, existing modelling approaches often rely on traditional statistical methods or black-box machine learning techniques.
+These methods typically lack the ability to incorporate domain knowledge, primarily capture correlational rather than causal relationships, and rarely support transparent reasoning about the underlying drivers of price movements.
+To address these shortcomings, we propose the use of BNs as a principled framework for modelling the interplay of financial and social factors.
+BNs identify causal relationships~\citep{sevinc2020bayesian} using directed acyclic graphs (DAGs), and offer key advantages such as handling missing data, integrating expert knowledge with empirical evidence, and enabling explainable inference~\citep{heckerman2008tutorial}, making them a compelling choice for tackling the complexities of cryptocurrency price prediction~\citep{amirzadeh2022applying}.

+However, despite these advantages, the application of BNs on cryptocurrency remains limited.
+Existing studies often neglect the importance of discretisation preprocessing step, applying them without systematic evaluation, regardless of its major impact on BN structure and predictive performance~\cite{nojavan2017comparative}.
+To address this, we propose a structured discretisation pipeline using multiple methods and bin sizes to identify optimal configurations for cryptocurrency modelling, improving both accuracy and interpretability.
+Using this pipeline, we construct nine BNs per cryptocurrency considered in this study and evaluate their predictive performance using four different metrics to identify the most accurate models and uncover the key price-driving factors.

+Building on these motivations and methodological gaps in the literature, this study makes the following contributions. \begin{itemize} \item Provides a coin-specific modelling framework that uncovers the unique drivers of price movements for each cryptocurrency, allowing tailored analysis and interpretation. \item Presents a BN-based modelling framework that jointly incorporates macro-financial indicators and social media signals to capture external influences on cryptocurrency prices \item Proposes a structured discretisation pipeline, systematically comparing methods and bin settings to optimise BN construction on continuous time series data. \item Enhances interpretability through post-hoc BN analyses, including inference, sensitivity, and influence strength evaluations, offering transparent explanations of price dynamics. \end{itemize}

-The remainder of this paper is organised as follows.
-Section \ref{Background} provides a literature review on the studies of factors impacting cryptocurrency prices.
-An introduction to BNs is given in Section \ref{Material and Methods}.
-Section \ref{Experimental} outlines the approach for constructing BNs.
-Results are discussed in Section \ref{Results}, and Section \ref{Conclusions} conclude the paper with future research ideas.
+The remainder of the paper is structured as follows: Section \ref{Background} reviews the literature on cryptocurrency price factors, while Section \ref{Material and Methods} introduces BNs.
+Section~\ref{framwork} outlines the research framework, followed by BN construction in Section~\ref{Experimental}.
+Section~\ref{Results} presents results, and Section~\ref{Conclusions} concludes with future research directions.